Home Car Shopping How Much Car Can I Afford?

 • Savings contributions

-Some personal finance experts recommend your auto budget costs (loan payment, insurance, gas, maintenance, and repairs) comprise around 10% of your monthly net income.
+Some personal finance experts recommend that your auto budget costs (loan payment, insurance, gas, maintenance, and repairs) comprise around 10% of your monthly net income.
 One common suggestion is a 20/4/10 rule of thumb to help determine your automotive budget:

 • Put down 20% of the vehicle’s price.